 What It Is: Think of the weighted Ugi ball as a souped-up version of a medicine ball.
 At 15 inches in diameter, it’s bigger than a med ball and more versatile, too, because of its squish factor (which makes it wobble when you lean, kneel or stand on it).
 Working out Ugi-style is sort of like carrying around a really heavy beanbag.
-It reminds me of a more attractive version of the Performance Ball.
-Available in 6, 8, 10 or 12 lbs.
+Available in 6, 8, 10 or 12 lbs, each in a different color.

 What You Might Not Know: Ugi is pronounced “you-guy” (“guy,” as in how you say the name “Guy” in French.
 Like hockey player Guy Lafleur.).
 The name stands for “U Got It,” meaning you get all you need, fitness-wise, from the Ugi ball and its accompanying resources: exercise booklet, instructional DVD and eating guide.

-If I Could Change One Thing: At times, the size of the ball felt cumbersome and awkward to get a grip on (although I’m told newer versions are less prone to slippage).
-Still, during some exercises, I couldn’t help equating lugging ol’ Ugi around to climbing stairs with an overstuffed bag of groceries: effective for getting the heart pumping and muscles burning – but you can’t wait for it to be over.
+If I Could Change One Thing: At times, the size of the ball felt cumbersome and awkward to get a grip on unless you bear-hugged it.
+Still, during some exercises, I couldn’t help equating lugging ol’ Ugi around to climbing stairs with an overstuffed bag of groceries: effective for getting the heart pumping and muscles burning, but you can’t wait for it to be over.

-Should You Buy It: While most of the Ugi moves can be modified for beginners, it’s probably best suited to experienced fitness enthusiasts looking for that next “new thing” to amp up a workout.
+Should You Buy It: While most of the Ugi moves can be modified for beginners, it’s probably best suited to experienced fitness enthusiasts.
 I could see Ugi working nicely for independent personal trainers because of its versatility and portability.
-Fitness pros: Be sure to check out the Ugi ball (and demo exercises) at various fitness tradeshows this year.

-Ugifit.com; $189 (for Ugi at Home kit, which includes ball, DVD, workout booklet, guide to good eating and more).
+Available at Amazon or Ugifit.com; $89 for Ugi at Home Kit, which includes ball, DVD, workout booklet, guide to good eating and more.